-The Osteopathic Practice Standards (OPS) sets out the standards of conduct, ethics and competence required of osteopaths to practise osteopathy.
+The Osteopathic Practice Standards (OPS) set out the standards of conduct, ethics and competence required of osteopaths to promote patients' health and wellbeing, protect them from harm and maintain public confidence in the profession.

-• The OPS state that:
+The OPS state that that:

-'Patients must be able to trust osteopaths with their health.
+Patients must be able to trust osteopaths with their health.
 To justify that trust osteopaths must meet the standards expected in the Osteopathic Practice Standards.
 Osteopaths are personally accountable for their professional practice and must always be prepared to justify their decisions and actions, explaining how they have exercised their professional judgement.'

-This guidance supplements the OPS and explores some of the challenges osteopaths face around implementing the OPS when offering other forms of care and adjunctive therapies.
-Using case scenarios, this guidance highlights some of the issues that may arise, and considers the key factors that an osteopath might need to pay attention to when deciding how to respond to those issues.
+This guidance supplements the OPS.
+It explores some of the challenges around implementing the OPS for osteopaths who practise other forms of care and adjunctive therapies.
+Using case scenarios, it highlights some of the issues that arise, and considers the key factors that an osteopath might need to pay attention to when deciding how to respond to those issues.

 The guidance is for osteopaths to use when considering how the OPS apply to all aspects of their work.
-It is also intended to help members of the public and patients by illustrating how osteopaths approach their obligations under the OPS across the different forms of care and treatment they provide.
-This guidance will also act as a reference for Fitness to Practise Committees when considering concerns that osteopaths have failed to apply the OPS in their practice.
+It is also for members of the public and patients to illustrate how osteopaths approach their obligations under the OPS across the different forms of care and treatment they provide.
+The guidance will act as a reference for Fitness to Practise Committees when considering concerns that osteopaths have failed to apply the OPS in their practice.